-An entity, which is entitled to and choosing to apply the Micro-entities Regime must apply FRS 105 The Financial Reporting Standard applicable to the Micro-entities Regime.
+An entity, which is entitled to and that chooses to apply the Micro-entities Regime must apply FRS 105 The Financial Reporting Standard applicable to the Micro-entities Regime.
 FRS 105 is based on FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland adapted to accommodate the legal requirements of the micro-entities regime.
 In addition, there are simplifications to reflect the smaller size and nature of micro-entities.

 Form and contents of accounts